-You are required to attend an orientation meeting before submitting your application (see orientation schedule).
+You are required to attend an information session before submitting your application (see info session schedule).

 Donate now online, it’s a safe and secure way to give.
 Your support will help children in our community who have been abused or neglected find safe, permanent homes.

 BECOME AN ADVOCATE

 We need volunteers more than ever to help a child find a safe, permanent home.
 Become a CASA and make a lasting difference in the life of a child.